hemanth22/CentOSJenkins/README.md

 # CentOSJenkins
-This is my custom build for jenkins in centos
+This is my custom build for jenkins in centos.

 Branch | Codacy | Travis CI